Associate Professor of Philosophy

-I also recently published an article in the journal Teaching Philosophy, titled, "How To Teach Modern Philosophy."
+I also published an article in the journal Teaching Philosophy, titled, "How To Teach Modern Philosophy."

 At the beginning of my career, I organized a mini-conference on Spinoza's psychology, which was held concurrently with the 2008 APA Pacific division meeting in Pasadena.
 Please visit the website for the conference, where the papers and comments can be read.

-I am a member of the APA and the North American Spinoza Society, as well as a Friend of the Stanford Encyclopedia of Philosophy, a blogger at the Mod Squad, and an editor at Philpapers for the subsection Spinoza: Philosophy of Mind.
+I am a member of the APA, the Florida Philosophical Association, and the North American Spinoza Society, as well as a Friend of the Stanford Encyclopedia of Philosophy, a blogger at the Mod Squad, and an editor at Philpapers for the subsection Spinoza: Philosophy of Mind.
 I serve on the panel of philosophers at AskPhilosophers.org as well.
 I also am a reviewer for several journals and publishers.

 I am a signatory of the 'Online Petition in Support of the Gendered Conference Campaign'; please visit the Online Petition for details.